 This article starts the Talking About R series.
 In my next few posts, I will cover the application of R to the Microsoft environment.
+Today I will focus on using R Services in combination with SQL Server.

 In Data Driven world, R is one of the most important programming languages for processing, analyzing and modeling data.
 That is why at Predica we focus on R Services implementation in various analytical projects.